直 Japanese PDF Font

 December 7, 2022

-By Dr. Antje Brambrink; Nicholas Fox
+Authored and Edited by Dr. Antje Brambrink; Nicholas Russell Philip Fox

 The start of the Unified Patent Court (UPC) has been postponed for two months.
 Originally slated to open 1 April 2023, the UPC will now commence on 1 June 2023.
 This delay also applies to the "sunrise" period when patentees can start opting rights out from the jurisdiction of the court and the date when Unitary Patents will start being granted.